bitcoin/bitcoin/doc/readme-qt.rst

     qmake "USE_LEVELDB=1"

 No additional external dependencies are required.
-If you're running this on your current sources tree then don't forget tu run
+If you're running this on your current sources tree then don't forget to run

 ::